Amasirat/Obsidian/Computer Networks.md

 ## Bridges and LAN Switches

 Widely used in campus and enterprise networks.
 There is a class of switches used to forward packets between LANs such as Ethernets which are also referred to as *bridges*.

+In order to connect two Ethernet networks together, we can put a node with an Ethernet adaptor on it operating in promiscuous mode.
+That is a bridge!

+A collection of LANs connected like this is called an extended LAN.
+Simple bridges are ones that get incoming frames and copy them on the outgoing interface.

+An optimization we can make is to not copy frames if they are intended for hosts within one network.
+Bridges learn that information by inspecting the source address and record which port they arrived in, that way it knows where they live.
+So a table of Hosts and ports are created.
+Each entry has a timeout associated to it and if they do not hear from each, they are discarded.

+The above strategy works until there is a loop in the extended LAN.
+Why would that be?

+* managed by more than one administrator
+* Another more likely reason is that it is done in purpose to provide redundancy in case of a link failure

+This is solved by having the bridges running a spaning tree algorithm.
+A spanning tree is a sub graph that has no loops.
+If we think of the extended LAN as a graph, its bridges can run a spanning tree algorithm to determine a subgraph with no loops.